 Owner & Founder, Magnolia Rise Co.

-Leslie is a Social Worker with over a decade of experience in child welfare, school-based counseling, and psychotherapy.
-Raised in a single-parent immigrant household as the youngest of six, she learned early how environment shapes opportunity; lessons that continue to guide her work with youth and schools today.
+Leslie Treviño Buckmaster is a school social worker with over a decade of experience supporting students, families, and school communities across child welfare and educational settings.
+Raised in a single-parent immigrant household as the youngest of six, she developed an early understanding of how environment shapes opportunity—an insight that continues to guide her work in schools today.

-She earned her B.A. in Human Development from California State University, Long Beach, and later her Masters of Social Work from the University of Southern California.
-Her school-based training includes PBIS, SEL, Restorative Practices, and Boys Town’s Teaching Social Skills in Schools, all of which strengthen her trauma-informed, healing-centered approach.
+Leslie earned her B.A. in Human Development from California State University, Long Beach, and her Master of Social Work from the University of Southern California.
+Her training includes PBIS, social-emotional learning (SEL), restorative practices, and Boys Town’s Teaching Social Skills in Schools, equipping her to design and deliver practical, school-based strategies that strengthen student engagement, behavior, and connection.

-At her core, Leslie believes that when we nurture emotional wellness from the roots up, entire communities can rise.
+At her core, Leslie believes that when students are supported from the roots up, stronger school communities follow.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.